Always From Scratch

 But just because that's our main use for these, doesn't mean it is the only use.
 Ladyfingers can be used in so many different recipes.
 They can be the base of cakes like strawberry shortcake or Charlotte Russe Cake.
 You can break them apart and use them in a chocolate trifle.

 Basically, ladyfingers are a great mechanism to soak up other flavors and be the base of many different baking recipes!
-Let us know what your favorite use is below in the comments!
+It's one of those recipes, like Cannoli Chips, for Authentic Cannoli Dip that you only use when you're making something specific.

 Ingredient Notes and Substitutions